ryanbates1990/dnd/spitballin.md

 ## Rose Quest
 - Brothel Basement dungeon
-- Come up with motivations for the mooks at the warehouse... why would someone want to join them.
-- How does Adolphus benefit from this motivation exactly?
 - Where exactly IS Rose - Is she in the basement of the brothel?

 ## 9 Finger Nova